billthefarmer/mididriver/README.md

   compile 'com.github.billthefarmer:mididriver:v1.12'
 }
 ```
-This will currently add all versions of the native libraries, including
+This will currently add all versions of the native libraries, but not
 64 bit.

 ### Methods